Rohitisor/Netflix-Clone/README.md

 # Netflix-Clone
-a clone of Netflix website using Html, CSS and JavaScript
+a clone of Netflix website using Html, CSS